Chrome Proxy: How to Use a Proxy in Chrome

 Free proxy IPs are unreliable and frequently need to be changed

-If you're interested in configuring a proxy connection via Google Chrome, you'll have three choices: For basic HTTP connections, you can use web proxies (which only require inputting the URL) or browser extensions, that route all of your browser traffic through a proxy server.
+There are three options if you'd like to configure a proxy connection via Google Chrome: For basic HTTP connections, you can use web proxies (which only require inputting the URL) or browser extensions, that route all of your browser traffic through a proxy server.

-For maximum flexibility, you'll need to manually configure a proxy connection, which Chrome helps you do via your operating system.
-All that's necessary is a valid IP address for a working proxy server, which you can find from our EXPERTE.com list of free proxy IPs.
+For maximum flexibility, you'll need to manually configure a proxy connection, which Chrome helps you do on the operating system level.
+All that's necessary is a valid IP address for a working proxy server, which you can find in our EXPERTE.com list of free proxy IPs.
 Keep in mind though that most free proxy servers are slow and/or unreliable.